Jersey Bounce: Background

 During World War II the title was popular as a nickname for aircraft.
 One of the first examples was a B-24D Liberator that served in the Eighth Air Force with the 93rd Bomb Group at Alconbury, England, in 1942 and 1943.
 It was the name of two B-17 Flying Fortress bombers in the 303rd Bomb Group stationed at Molesworth, England.
 After it was taken out of commission, the "Jersey Bounce 2" replaced it.
 At least four other Bombardment Groups had B-17 bombers named "Jersey Bounce".
 Assigned to the 91st Bomb Group, 324th Squadron (DF-H) at Bassingbourn, England, another B-17F (4124515) was named "Jersey Bounce", by pilot, Lt.
 Phillip Fischer, when the bomber was assigned to him in September 1942.

 Another example was from the 336th Fighter Squadron of the 4th Fighter Group, where Lt.
 Col. Donald F. Pierini named all three of his P-51 (B,C, &D) fighters "Jersey Bounce".
 "Jersey Bounce I" was destroyed in a mid-air collision in 1944.
 "Jersey Bounce II" was retired after a number of missions.
 "Jersey Bounce III" was shot down in 1945 but under a different pilot.

+After World War II USS New Jersey received an HO3S-1 Dragonfly that was nicknamed "Jersey Bounce" by her crew.